Learning How To Count Your Macros

 There is a lot of confusion whether you should weigh your meat before or after cooking.
 For greatest accuracy you should weigh it in the raw state.
 However, you need to make sure that you are using the uncooked nutrition information when you enter it into your app.
 This is because cooking your meat can reduce the weight of the food by 25-35%.
 So if you are weighing your chicken raw and entering it into your app as grilled chicken your calorie and protein numbers will be much higher than they should.

-On most grocery store bough meats the nutritional information is listed on the back.
+On most grocery store bought meats the nutritional information is listed on the back.
 This refers to it in it’s raw state.
 Go by those measurements.
 100g of raw meat most likely has around 20g of protein.
 Depending on the type of meat, there could be anywhere from 0-20g of fat.
 These fat numbers need to be counted towards your macro and calorie intake.

 Hitting Your Macros

-Count your protein numbers from meat, your carb numbers from starches (potatoes, rice, rice pasta, yams, fruits), your fat numbers from meat and added fats (coconut oil, butter, macadamia nut oil, nuts).
+Count or calculate your protein numbers from meat, your carb numbers from starches (potatoes, rice, rice pasta, yams, fruits), your fat numbers from meat and added fats (coconut oil, butter, macadamia nut oil, nuts).
 If you want to add any additional food on top of that, you will need to count both the carb and fat numbers.

 Example Meal – 60g protein, 20g fat and 100g carbs